robert-lindsey/WCRP/README.md

 The goal of the MCMC algorithm is to draw samples from a probability distribution over skill assignments conditioned on the observed student data.
 Each line in skills.txt is a sample from that distribution.

-It's important to note that the skill IDs are arbitrary: you can't count on them being the same across samples.
-For example, skill 10 on sample 1 may be called skill 42 on sample 2, since the skill IDs only denote the partitioning of items into skills given the state of the Markov chain.
+It's important to note that the skill IDs are sample-specific: you can't count on them being the same across samples.
+The skill IDs denote the partitioning of items into skills given the state of the Markov chain.
 The number of skills will typically vary between samples too.

 #### Running cross validation simulations on heldout students

-The program cross_validation runs K-fold cross validation on your dataset.
+The executable cross_validation runs K-fold cross validation on your dataset.
-It requires a space-delimited text file ("foldfile") with one row per cross validation simulation.
+It requires a space-delimited text file ("foldfile") with one row per cross validation simulation you want to run.
-If there are S students in your dataset, then there should be S columns.
+There should be one column per student in your dataset.
-Each entry indicates the fold number of the student in that replication. e.g.,
+Each entry indicates the fold number of the student in that replication.
+For example,

     0 0 1 1 2 2
     0 1 2 0 1 2

 denotes that in the first replication, students 0 and 1 are in fold 0, students 2 and 3 are in fold 1, and students 4 and 5 are in fold 2.
 The second replication has students 0 and 3 in fold 0, students 1 and 4 in fold 1, and students 2 and 5 in fold 3.

 The command